Donald Innis: Early life

+Career

 Early career

 Donald A. Innis attended the University of Illinois in Chicago for one year before becoming a salesman and taking part in the racing of midget cars for Four Wheels Inc. (a Chicago auto leasing firm).
 Innis would race midget and stock cars on the quarter-mile track at Soldier Field in downtown Chicago and would sell used cars for the company.
 Innis then moved to Tucson, where he briefly attended the University of Arizona.

 Innis then worked for Chicago architect Maurice Webster, (b Sept.
 20, 1892; d May 17, 1982, Evanston, IL.) who with architect Alfred P. Allen designed Chicago's Sky Harbor Airport, which had originally opened in 1929 just north of Chicago.
 Webster also designed Stronghold Castle, a replica of a European castle which was built by Walter Strong, then publisher of the Chicago Daily News.
 It is now a conference center owned by the local presbytery of the Presbyterian Church.

-Innis later moved to California with his brother, artist, and writer Windsor Joe Innis.
-Innis worked his way up the ladder at Falkon Booth, becoming a draftsman and then drafting designer, when around 1956 he received notice that he had been drafted by the U. S. Army.
+Innis later moved to California with his brother, artist, and writer Joe.
+Donald Innis worked his way up the ladder at Falkon Booth, becoming a draftsman and then drafting designer, when around 1956 he received notice that he had been drafted by the U. S. Army.

 Innis had previously served seven and a half years in the Navy Reserve, beginning shortly after high school.
 Innis' was recruited by the U.S. Army Signal Corp's Alaska Communications System (ACS) and was stationed on an Army operated cable ship in Alaska.
 Innis oversaw the laying of thousands of miles of the first military submarine telephone communication cables across the ocean using secret military charts aboard the wooden-hulled self-propelled barge, the cable ship Col. Basil O. Lenoir.
 Innis' top secret job required him to enter a room "like Oz" and close curtains around him while he read the secret charts of where U.S. military communications cables would be laid at sea.

 After serving in the Signal Corps, Innis obtained an early release and entered U.C.
 Berkeley's architecture program in 1958.
 While studying at Berkeley, Innis taught sailing at the U.C.
 Berkeley sailing club at Berkeley Yacht Harbor and often sailed with Hans Albert Einstein (son of physicist Albert Einstein), a professor of hydraulic engineering, who was teaching at the university at the time.
 Innis graduated from Cal in 1961.